Key takeaways

 Contact sensors for doors can increase your property security by allowing you to create an electronic record of all door entry releases.

 Properties that depend on pen-and-paper entry systems might fall prey to forged handwriting or guests simply forgetting to sign in.
-On the other hand, a sensor-based system will be able to maintain perfect records.
+On the other hand, a sensor-based system can maintain perfect records.

 2. Create an entry delay system

-For properties with vestibules or lobbies, an entry delay system is the most efficient entry solution.
+An entry delay system is the most efficient entry solution for properties with vestibules or lobbies.

 This is because a property with a vestibule has two doorways: an exterior entrance and another security door deeper into the building.
 If a resident uses their intercom to let a guest in, you need to be sure both doors open — or else you risk that guest getting trapped in the vestibule.

-By connecting both doors to door alarm contact sensors, you can keep access simple and convenient for your guests by ensuring both doors are open when they need to be.
+By connecting both doors to door alarm contact sensors, you can keep access simple and convenient for your guests by ensuring both doors are open when needed.

 3. Increase functionality in a smart home